 What Does the Root Chakra Do?

 In the chakra system, the root chakra helps you feel grounded in your life.
-It is affected by all of the basic needs for survival, like water, food, and shelter.
+It is affected by the basic needs for survival, including water, food and shelter.
 But it also involves so much more.

 The status of your Muladhara is affected by the larger and more complex emotional needs in your life, like a sense of security and releasing yourself from fear.
 If you spend much of your time feeling unsettled and insecure, your Muladhara will become imbalanced.